katrinaallen586/notes/README.md

 # 2024-01-30
 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 By using version control systems like Git, you can easily track and manage your code, making it easier to collaborate with others and keep your project organized and clean.
 Always strive to write clean, readable code that is easy to maintain and update.
 Embrace the use of comment and documentation to explain your coding decisions and the reasoning behind them.
 Finally, always be open to learning new technologies and techniques, as this will allow you grow as a programmer and adapt to the ever-changing world of technology.

+# 2024-01-31
+- "Today's programming wisdom is to remember that code is read far more often than it's written.
+Strive for clarity and maintainability in your work; write self-documenting code, use descriptive variable names, and structure your logic with simplicity and reusability in mind.
+Optimize for readability and understandability because the person who will debug or modify your code might be you, six months from now."